-For agricultural uses, the A-1(EX) Exclusive Agricultural or A-4 Small Lot Agricultural districts.
-Where a new farm residence is proposed, a conditional use permit is required by Dane County and criteria in Section 10.123(4) of the Dane County Zoning Ordinance shall be met.
+For agricultural uses, the A-I(EX) Exclusive Agricultural FP-35 General Farmland Preservation or A-4FP-I Small Lot Farmland Preservation Agricultural districts are typically used.
+Where a new farm residence is proposed, a conditional use permit is required by Dane County and criteria-the requirements and standards in Section 10.101(7)(d)23(4) of the Dane County Zoning Ordinance shall be met.

-For other new residential lots, the R-1, R-1(A), R-2, R-3, RH-1, A-2, and other districts that allow non-farm residences.
-Any rezoning away from A-1(EX) or A-4 must be consistent with applicable development and density policies below, the land must be better suited for a use not allowed in A-1(EX) or A-4 district, and the rezoning may not substantially impair or limit current or future agricultural use of surrounding parcels of land that are zoned for or legally restricted to agricultural use.
+For other new residential lots, the RR-1, RR-2, SFR-1, SFR-08, AT-5, R-1, R-1(A), R-2, R-3, RH-1, A-2, and other districts that allow non-farm residences may be used.
+Any rezoning away from A-1(EX)FP-35 or A-4FP-1 must be consistent with applicable development and density policies below, the land must be better suited for a use not allowed in A-1(EX)FP-35 or A-4FP-1 district, and the rezoning may not substantially impair or limit current or future agricultural use of surrounding parcels of land that are zoned for or legally restricted to agricultural use.